U.S. Tax Information

 In short though, your tax residency status depends on your visa type and how long you’ve been in the U.S. as explained below:

 International students on F visas or in the student categories of J visas are typically considered Nonresident Aliens for tax purposes for the first 5 years in the U.S. After this period you will be subject to the Substantial Presence Test, which is used to determine if someone was in the U.S. long enough to be considered a resident for tax purposes.
-Again, Sprintax will run the Substantial Presence Test for you to determine your tax residency.
+Again, Sprintax Returns will run the Substantial Presence Test for you to determine your tax residency.

 International scholars on the J visa in the scholar categories are typically considered Nonresident Aliens for tax purposes for the first 2 years in the U.S. After this period you will be subject to the Substantial Presence Test, which is used to determine if someone was in the U.S. long enough to be considered a resident for tax purposes.
-Again, Sprintax will run the Substantial Presence Test for you to determine your tax residency.
+Again, Sprintax Returns will run the Substantial Presence Test for you to determine your tax residency.

 What should I do if I incorrectly filed as a Resident Alien in a previous tax year?

 If you filed incorrectly as a Resident Alien and should have filed as a Nonresident Alien, you must file an amended return for all incorrect years.
-This involves filing two forms (1040X and a corrected 1040NR), which Sprintax can help with.
-You may use Sprintax to file your amended return even if you did not originally use Sprintax to file.
+This involves filing two forms (1040X and a corrected 1040NR), which Sprintax Returns can help with.
+You may use Sprintax Returns to file your amended return even if you did not originally use Sprintax Returns to file.
 If you owe any taxes based on your amended return documents, you should pay any back taxes owed.
 Be sure you mail it with a trackable service and make copies of any documentation for your records.

-I only worked for one week in 2023 and never picked up my paycheck.
+I only worked for one week in 2024 and never picked up my paycheck.
 Do I need to file a tax return?

-It may not be necessary to file if you did meet a certain income threshold in 2023, but it may still be in your benefit to file in case you are due a tax refund.
+It may not be necessary to file if you did meet a certain income threshold in 2024, but it may still be in your benefit to file in case you are due a tax refund.
 Either way, you will need to file Form 8843.
-Sprintax will help you determine whether or not you need to file a full return.
+Sprintax Returns will help you determine whether or not you need to file a full return.

 Do I have to pay taxes on income I received from my home country?